Mohammad Al-Abbasi: Early life

 Mohammad Daoud Al-Abbasi was born in Silwan, Jerusalem, Palestine.
 He worked as a police officer in the city of Tulkarm in the West Bank, which was then a part of Jordan until the Six-Day War.

-In 1952, he became a member of the Jordanian delegation of the Jordanian/Israeli Mixed Armistice Commission.
+In 1952, he became a member of the Jordanian delegation of the Jordan–Israel Mixed Armistice Commission.
 He held the position of Presidency of the joint Jordanian delegation in 1958 until the Six-Day War in 1967.
 In 1956, he was wounded by a mine and was rescued by an Israeli officer, Aharon Camara, because the Jordanians officers were scared to enter the mine field.
 During the Six-Day War, he was taken prisoner by the Israeli army for 17 days and then was released.
 He continued working as a head of the Jordanian/Israeli Mixed Armistice Commission until 1970.
-In 1969, he got permission to enter the West Bank for the funeral of his wife.
+In 1969, he attained permission to enter the West Bank for the funeral of his wife.